aminariana/leetcode/Crawler/README.md

 **Part 2:**

 If you start with Wikipedia's main page and only go 2 levels deep, you will encounter thousands of pages which take a long time to process.
-How can you process them become much faster?
+How can the way you process them become much faster?
+(Code it) -- What's the difference in the orders of complexities of part 1 vs 2?

 **Part 3**